NYU-RTS/rts-docs-examples/genai/Newsletter_OCR_LLM_Project/README.md

-# README — Scanned documents to data base creation (Phase 1)
+# README — From Scanned Documents to Use-Case ready text formats (Database Creation, Index Creation, Dataframe creations etc)

+This project was created by Professor Jessica Seigel for converting all *Women Arts Newsletters* into a database.
+Executed by *Jovita Gandhi: jg8316@nyu.edu* (RA for NYU Research Technology Services) under the supervision of *Sajid Ali: ss19980@nyu.edu*

 This repository contains the full workflow for converting scanned documents into clean, readable, structured text files using OCR and LLM-based post-processing.